TJeffrey237/CS386Project/reports/report9.md

 - Github Summary: 9 Commits

 Richelle
-- empty
+- Created the semi working sliding puzzle that has a miner bug.
-- Github Summary:
+- Github Summary: 8

 ## 2. Retrospective ##
 1. Appreciations: Issues with code were resolved.